AshAvalanche/ash-docs/docs/tools/ansible-avalanche-collection/tutorials/subnet-faucet.md

 The blockchain ID (`2qySivgXbE13Guu3icudmMj5HTnDiXnJHznLd22JZSWCCA3tbL` in our case) should be the one created in the [Blockchain management](./blockchain-management) tutorial.

 :::tip
 If you went through all the tutorials with the [`local`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local) inventory and the default variables, you should be good to go!
-Otherwise, check out the other variables at XXX.
+Otherwise, check out the other variables at [`ash.avalanche.faucet`](/docs/tools/ansible-avalanche-collection/reference/roles/avalanche-faucet).
 :::

 ## Install the faucet